decentralized-identity/sidetree/docs/Q-and-A.md

 ## In what can we find the efficiency booster that Sidetree promises to be?
 Sidetree nodes that participate in writing operations into the overlay network do so by **anchoring** Content-Addressable Storage (`CAS`) (e.g. IPFS) references to **aggregated** bundles of operations in an underlying ledger.

+## "Process operations in accordance with the protocol deterministic ruleset."
+What does this mean?
+Read this [section](https://identity.foundation/sidetree/spec/#late-publishing) that illustrates a DID owner, Alice, creating forks by creating and anchoring operations in the past that she does not expose to the network.
+Known as _Late Publishing_ of a DID operation.\
+This type of processing guarantees only one `fork` of a DID’s state history can ever be valid.

 ## What would you see as the main drawback of Sidetree?
 {TBW}